webprogramming260/simon-react/README.md

 In order to convert the code to a React component we make the following changes.

-- The header (along with navigation) and footer are moved into the app component so we can drop that duplicated code out of the component.
+- Since we are building a single page application, the header (along with navigation) and footer are are moved into the app component.
+We can then drop that code out of all the component.
-- The Login component uses the React function style component.
+- Implement the Login component using a React function style component.
 - The login function becomes an inner function on the Login component.
 - The React `useNavigate` function is used to interact with the React router.
+We use this to navigate to the play component when the login button is pressed.
 - The `class` attribute is renamed to `className` so that it doesn't conflict with the JavaScript keyword `class`.
 - `onclick` is renamed to the expected React `onClick` attribute.
-The value is changed to a function call on the component (`{login()}`).
+The value is changed to a function call on the component (`{() => login()}`).

 **login.jsx**